-As of June 30, 2019, the Company had not commenced any operations.
-All activity for the period from August 20, 2018 (inception) through June 30, 2019 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, and identifying a target company for a Business Combination.
+As of June 30, 2020, the Company had not commenced any operations.
+All activity through June 30, 2020 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, identifying a target company for a Business Combination and activities in connection with the proposed acquisition of AerSale Corp. (see Note 6).
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company generates non-operating income in the form of interest income on marketable securities held after the Initial Public Offering.